mondaycom/monday-code-quickstarts/quickstart-python/SETUP.md

 1. Choose your integration Feature Under the `Feature` tab, under `Recipes` create a new recipe.
 2. Choose a trigger, for this example, let's choose `When status changes`.
-3. Choose the action you created in the previous step, `Send a mail`.
+3. Choose the action you created in the previous step, `Send an email`.

 That's it!
 You have successfully created a recipe on Monday!